takahiro-doba-research/maeda-lab-postdoc/calculation/README.md

 # Calculation — SC-AFIR Reaction Path Analysis and Energy Descriptor Generation

-This directory contains all input/output files and analysis notebooks for SC-AFIR (Stochastic Conformer search with Artificial Force Induced Reaction) calculations of a Pd-catalyzed C–H functionalization reaction, as well as the automated workflow for generating energy descriptors across the full combinatorial library of MPAA–pyridone combinations.
+This directory contains all input/output files and analysis notebooks for SC-AFIR calculations of a Pd-catalyzed C–H functionalization reaction, as well as the automated workflow for generating energy descriptors across the full combinatorial library of MPAA–pyridone combinations.

 ## Overview

-The reaction involves Pd-catalyzed C–H functionalization of an arene using a pyridone directing group and an MPAA (monophosphine amino acid) ligand as catalyst.
+The reaction involves Pd-catalyzed C–H functionalization of an arene using a pyridone and an MPAA (mono-protected amino acid) as ligands.
 The overall reaction pathway proceeds through six key intermediates:

 | Step | Intermediate | Key EQ file |
 |------|-------------|-------------|